keunlee/k8s-operators-over-ez/docs/02/01-golang-operators-overview.md

 Each stage in the Reconciliation Cycle, correspond to particular points of interest in a Resource Controller.
 In the context of the Operator Framework, A resource controller has the following general templated structure.

+> FYI, don't try to memorize this template.
+Do understand that their are entry points for where you will implement the logic corresponding to specific reconciliation cycles.
+Those entry points are noted in the code comments below (i.e. OBSERVE/WATCH and ACT/RECONCILE stage)

 ```golang
 package mycrd